iftheshoefritz/gilded-fritz/README.md

-# Gilded Fritz
-Easy Ruby set up for gilded rose kata to be used in a 1 hour workshop at Prodigy Finance.

 ## Gilded Rose Distributed setup

 The Tavern is now distributed!
 To take advantages of our awesome new architecture, checkout this repo, then run